legend-exp/remage/docs/manual/install.md

 shifterimg -v pull legendexp/remage:latest
 ```

-The rest is literaly the same as in the Confluence explanation:
+The rest is literally the same as in the Confluence explanation:

 ```console
 $ cd ~/.local/share/jupyter